michaelhaar/type-safe-sql-query/README.md

 ### A Single Source of Truth?

-When developing server code with TypeScript (for example with frameworks like Nextjs, Express, Fastlify or Nestjs), we'll inevitably come up against the question of how to interact with your database.
+When developing server code with TypeScript (for example with frameworks like Nextjs, Express, Fastlify or Nestjs), we'll inevitably come up against the question of how to interact with our database.

 [Dan Vanderkam](https://twitter.com/danvdk) wrote a great article about [TypeScript and SQL: Six Ways to Bridge the Divide](https://effectivetypescript.com/2023/08/29/sql/).